-Units Topics No. of periods Ι ISSUE OF SHARES AND DEBENTURES: Share Capital - Subdivision of Share Capital - Issue of Shares - Pricing of Public Issue - Fixed Price offer method - Book-building method -Journal 12 entries for Issue of Shares - when payable fully on application and when payable in installments - if shares are issued at par - at premium and at discount- Calls-in-arrears and Calls-in-advance - Forfeiture and Re-issue of Shares.
-Debentures: Meaning & Types of Debentures - Provisions for Issue of Debentures under Companies Act.
-2013 - Accounting entries for issue of Debentures.
-II UNDERWRITING OF SHARES AND DEBENTURES: 10 Underwriting commission - Types of underwriting agreement - conditional and firm - Determination of Liability in respect of underwriting contract - When fully underwritten and partially underwritten - with and without firm Ш MANAGERIAL REMUNERATION: 8 Meaning - Provisions under Schedule V of Companies Act regarding Managerial Remuneration - Overall maximum managerial remuneration - on calculation of remuneration payable.
-FINANCIAL STATEMENTS OF COMPANIES: 16 IV Components of Financial Statements - Statement of Profit and Loss and of Schedule III - Format and Content of Statement and Profit and Loss and Balance Sheet according to Schedule III - Problems on preparation of Financial Statements - Treatment for typical adjustments - depreciation - tax - provision for taxation and dividends.
-VALUATION OF GOODWILL AND SHARES: 14 V Valuation of Goodwill: Meaning - Circumstances of Valuation of Goodwill - Factors influencing the value of Goodwill - Methods of Valuation of Goodwill: Average Profit Method - Super Profit Method - Capitalization of average Profit Method - Capitalization of Super Profit Method - Annuity Method - Problems; Valuation of Shares: Meaning - Need for Valuation - Factors Affecting Valuation - Methods of Valuation: Intrinsic Value Method - Yield Method - Problems.
+Units Topics No. of periods Ι ISSUE OF SHARES AND DEBENTURES: Share Capital - Subdivision of Share Capital - Issue of Shares - Pricing of Public Issue - Fixed Price offer method - Book-building method -Journal entries for Issue of Shares - when payable fully on application and when payable in installments - if shares are issued at par - at premium and at discount- Calls-in-arrears and Calls-in-advance - Forfeiture and Re-issue of Shares.
+Debentures: Meaning & Types of Debentures - Provisions for Issue of Debentures under Companies Act, 2013 - Accounting entries for issue of Debentures.
+12 II UNDERWRITING OF SHARES AND DEBENTURES: Meaning of Underwriting - SEBI regulations regarding underwriting - Underwriting commission - Types of underwriting agreement - conditional and firm - Determination of Liability in respect of underwriting contract - When fully underwritten and partially underwritten - with and without firm underwriting.
+10 III MANAGERIAL REMUNERATION: Meaning - Provisions under Schedule V of Companies Act regarding Managerial Remuneration - Overall maximum managerial remuneration - Calculation of Net Profit for Managerial Remuneration - Simple Problems on calculation of remuneration payable.
+8 IV FINANCIAL STATEMENTS OF COMPANIES: Components of Financial Statements - Statement of Profit and Loss and Balance Sheet as per Schedule III of Companies Act, 2013 - Main features of Schedule III - Format and Content of Statement and Profit and Loss and Balance Sheet according to Schedule III - Problems on preparation of Financial Statements - Treatment for typical adjustments - depreciation - interest on debentures - tax deducted at source - advance payment of income tax - provision for taxation and dividends.
+16 V VALUATION OF GOODWILL AND SHARES: Valuation of Goodwill: Meaning - Circumstances of Valuation of Goodwill - Factors influencing the value of Goodwill - Methods of Valuation of Goodwill: Average Profit Method - Super Profit Method - Capitalization of average Profit Method - Capitalization of Super Profit Method - Annuity Method - Problems; Valuation of Shares: Meaning - Need for Valuation - Factors Affecting Valuation - Methods of Valuation: Intrinsic Value Method - Yield Method - Problems.
+14